 Summertime is an amazing time of year, but it isn’t always great on your skin.
-Aside from the obvious of increased exposure to UV rays, hot winds and moisture-depleting air-conditioning make the perfect recipe for dull, dehydrated, sensitive and thickened skin.
-You don’t need to completely overhaul your skin care routine to defend your skin this summer—but it is a good idea to follow these six easy tweaks to make your skin glow from within—even if it’s 100 degrees outside.
+There’s the obvious increase in exposure to UV rays.
+On top of that, hot winds and moisture-depleting air conditioning make the perfect recipe for dull, dehydrated, sensitive, and thickened skin.
+You don’t need to completely overhaul your skincare routine to protect your skin this summer, but it is a good idea to make these six easy tweaks so your skin glows from within—even if it’s 100 degrees outside.

-For clear skin, the rule of thumb is to cleanse twice at night—first to remove makeup, sunscreen and dirt; and second to address the skin and the pores.
+For clear skin, the rule of thumb is to cleanse twice at night: first to remove makeup, sunscreen, and dirt; and second to address the skin and the pores.
 Using a cleansing milk or oil is ideal because it will bind to excess oils and makeup when applied on dry skin, which you then emulsify with water and rinse away.
 Foaming cleansers can disrupt your protective acid mantle, stripping the skin of vital moisture that may already be depleted by sun exposure.
-Personally, I love Dr. Hauschka products and I love to recommend Dr. Hauschka Soothing Cleansing Milk to my clients, which utilizes plant oils, loess clay and an extract of fermented grain for a cool, gentle and highly effective cleanse.
+Personally, I love Dr. Hauschka products and recommend Dr. Hauschka Soothing Cleansing Milk to my clients.
+It contains plant oils, loess clay, and an extract of fermented grain for a cool, gentle, and highly effective cleanse.

-During summer, excessive sweating and increased oil production—coupled with layers of sunscreen and multiple makeup touch-ups—can lead to congested pores and random breakouts.
-Exfoliating is absolutely key, but be cautious of scrubs or over exfoliating, which can be harsh and abrasive on the skin, and enzymes, which can irritate and dehydrate sensitive or sun-affected skin.
+During summer, excessive sweating and increased oil production—coupled with layers of sunscreen and multiple makeup touch-ups—can lead to congested pores and frequent breakouts.
+Exfoliating is absolutely key, but be cautious of scrubs or over-exfoliating, which can be harsh and abrasive on the skin.
+Also be wary of enzymes, which can irritate and dehydrate sensitive or sun-affected skin.
 This can lead to more breakouts, redness, and dryness.

-A full face of makeup is not always ideal for a day at the beach, camping or even running errands in the heat.
+A full face of makeup isn’t always ideal for a day at the beach, camping, or even running errands in the heat.
 In the summer I switch to a Translucent Bronzing Tint.
 This is my hero product for summer.
-This light, mineral-based liquid bronzer can be added into any moisturizer, sunscreen or body lotion to smooth imperfections and add a kiss of color.
+The light, mineral-based liquid bronzer can be added into any moisturizer, sunscreen, or body lotion to smooth imperfections and add a kiss of color.
+(At CB, we also love Drunk Elephant’s D-Bronzi.)
 Mineral pigments add color and glow, and the green base of chlorophyllin copper complex will help deflect and minimize redness.
 If you’re a victim of too much sun, this can also diminish the appearance of “lobster” face!

-You already know that your skin reflects your diet, it’s a reflection of your internal state, and you will notice a difference in the texture of your skin when you stay hydrated and regularly tuck into juicy summer fruits, leafy greens and foods rich in essential fatty acids (EFA).
-As an Aussie, I am advising you to quite literally throw a shrimp—or a fish—on the barbie.
-A diet and skin care regimen both rich in antioxidants and healthy fats will result in a radiant glow and clarity to the skin, and you’ll be setting yourself up for long-term skin health and a youthful appearance by neutralizing damaging free radicals.
+You already know that your skin is related to your diet—it’s a reflection of your internal state—and you will notice a difference in the texture of your skin when you stay hydrated and regularly tuck into juicy summer fruits, leafy greens, and foods rich in essential fatty acids.
+As an Aussie, I am advising you to quite literally throw a shrimp—or fish—on the barbie.
+A diet and skincare regimen both rich in antioxidants and healthy fats will result in a radiant glow and clarity to the skin, and you’ll be setting yourself up for long-term skin health and a youthful appearance by neutralizing damaging free radicals.